dfm/Star-Field/paper/response.md

 "minor comment: after eq.
 13: I don't quite understand the purpose of eta"

 - The noise variance isn't constant, but may increase as a function of brightness.
 Eta controls whether, and to what extent, this happens.
+This is because images ultimately come from Poisson counts.

 "minor comment: eqs.
 14 and 15: don't you want the tolerance to be +-0.1*(xmax-xmin)?
 That is, what if xmin=0?"